Canadian province Alberta to study forming own pension plan, police force

 By Rod Nickel

-The provincial government received 25 recommendations in a report by the "Fair Deal Panel," commissioned in 2019 by Kenney's United Conservative Party government to improve the province's standing in Canada.
+The provincial government received 25 recommendations from the "Fair Deal Panel," commissioned by Kenney's United Conservative Party government to increase provincial control and strengthen the economy.

-Alberta, which depends on oil and gas revenues, has been hit hard by a crash in prices.
+Alberta has been hit hard by a crash in oil prices.
 The national government led by Prime Minister Justin Trudeau is unpopular there and criticized for not protecting its interests.

-"The panel's recommendations summarize what can and must be done to end these threats, ease these tensions and obtain a fair deal for Alberta within the federation," said Kenney, a former federal Conservative minister.
+"The panel's recommendations summarize what can and must be done to end these threats, ease these tensions and obtain a fair deal for Alberta," said Kenney, a former federal Conservative minister.

-The premier said his government will study the panel's recommendations to replace the CPP with a provincial plan, as well as forming a provincial police force to replace the Royal Canadian Mounted Police.
+The premier said his government will study the recommendations to replace the CPP with a provincial plan, as well as forming a police force to replace the Royal Canadian Mounted Police.

 Replacing the CPP could mean Alberta, which has a young population, may contribute a lower percentage while maintaining similar benefits, the panel wrote.